-\paragraph*{Pull success} The pull success probability, $p_w(t)$, can be evaluated starting from eq.~\eqref{eq: prob(n_w=j)}, because a pull success occur when a node in the alarm state receives a \gls{wus}.
-Assuming to know $n_w(t)$ and $n_a(t)$, the success probability is the ratio $n_w(t) / n_a(t)$.
-Therefore, $p_w(t)$ is equal to the previous ratio multiplied by the probability of having exactly $n_w(t)$ out of $n_a(t)$ alarmed nodes receiving a \gls{wus} in frame $t$, i.e.,
+Assuming $n_a(t) \ge 1$, a pull success occurs when a node in the alarm state receives a \gls{wus}.
+Assuming to know $n_w(t)$ and $n_a(t)$, the pull success probability is the ratio $n_w(t) / n_a(t)$.
+Thus, $p_w(t)$ is the previous ratio multiplied by the probability of having exactly $n_w(t)$ out of $n_a(t)$ alarmed nodes receiving a \gls{wus} in frame $t$, i.e.,

-We recall that this probability still depends on the number of queries, $n_q(t)$, received in frame $t$ -- see eq.~\eqref{eq:nw|na}.